-- the needs of coastal communities dependent on the stocks; - the needs of coastal states whose economies are overwhelmingly dependent on the exploitation of marine resources; - the socio-economic contribution of the fisheries to the developing States, especially small island - the coastal State's dependence on the stock; - the economic and/or social importance of the fishery for qualifying participants whose fishing vessels have habitually participated in the fishery; - the contribution of the fishery to national food security, domestic consumption, income resulting from exports and employment; and
+- the interests of artisanal subsistence coastal fishers; - the needs of coastal communities dependent on the stocks; - the needs of coastal states whose economies are overwhelmingly dependent on the exploitation of marine resources; - the socio-economic contribution of the fisheries to the developing States, especially small island States; - the coastal State's dependence on the stock; - the economic and/or social importance of the fishery for qualifying participants whose fishing vessels have habitually participated in the fishery; - the contribution of the fishery to national food security, domestic consumption, income resulting from exports and employment; and

-The criteria are set out in article 10 of the WCPFC Convention.
+&lt;sup>3 The criteria are set out in article 10 of the WCPFC Convention.
 They include the needs of small island developing States, and territories and possessions, in the Convention area whose economies, food supplies and livelihoods are overwhelmingly dependent on the exploitation of marine living resources; the needs of coastal communities, which are dependent mainly on fishing for the stocks; the unusual geographic configurations of individual States in the region (Samoa and Kiribati); and the fishing interests and aspirations of coastal States, particularly small island developing States, and territories and possessions, in whose areas of national jurisdiction the stocks also occur.

-4 ICCAT Ref 01-25.
+&lt;sup>4 ICCAT Ref 01-25.